HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/api/index.md

 # API documentation

-Explore the API documentation section of the people service, which provides an overview of the available APIs and how to interact with them.
-This section serves as a reference for developers and administrators looking to leverage the people service APIs to enhance their platforms.
-It includes details on the available APIs, including references to OpenAPI and Swagger Explorer, to help users understand and work with the people service APIs effectively.
+In this section, you will learn about the available APIs in People Service and how to interact with them.
+This section serves as a reference for developers and administrators looking to leverage People Service APIs to enhance their platforms.
+It includes details on the available APIs such as OpenAPI and Swagger Explorer to help users understand and work with People Service APIs effectively.

 ## Working with APIs

-The people service APIs are designed to provide developers and administrators with the necessary tools to interact with the service and enhance their platforms.
+People Service APIs are designed to provide developers and administrators with the necessary tools to interact with the service and enhance their platforms.
 The APIs are RESTful and follow standard conventions, making them easy to work with and integrate into existing systems.
 The following sections provide an overview of the available APIs and how to interact with them effectively.

 The people service APIs are categorized into the following sections: